apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Heat wave leads some schools to close or dismiss classes early**
+**Hurricane Lee forms, expected to rapidly intensify into 'extremely dangerous' major storm by weekend**

-You can read more about it [here](https://www.washingtonpost.com/education/2023/09/06/schools-heat-wave-closures-early-dismissals/).
+You can read more about it [here](https://www.foxweather.com/weather-news/tracking-hurricane-lee).

 ## Requirements
 - Python 3.8